kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <h3 class="h3-guide">Create AJAX with Regular JavaScript</h3>
 <a name="xhr-feature-detection"></a>
 <h4 class="h4-guide">XHR feature detection</h4>
 *(NOTE: Writing AJAX feature detection in pure JavaScript is discussed here for historically perspective, but is primarily needed for Internet Explorer versions 6 and lower.
-Usage for those browsers has dropped significantly, plus, jQuery version 1.x takes care of the feature detection for you when used in your code. therefore, you can <a href="#load-content">skip this section and go to "Load content onto a page with AJAX"</a>.)*
+Usage for those browsers has dropped significantly, plus, jQuery version 1.x takes care of the feature detection for you when you use it.
+Therefore, you can <a href="#load-content">skip this section and go to "Load content onto a page with AJAX"</a>.)*

 As mentioned, Microsoft's XHR implementation was different from other browsers until IE7.
 In the older IE versions, XMLHTTP was not a directly accessible object in the web browser...i.e., you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.